 As we work together with the poor and underprivileged, we will also be taking the time to reflect together.
 We will process our experiences as a group and discuss the Jesuit idea of a “faith that does justice,” always remembering that we are men (and women) for others.
 We hope that this retreat will inspire the sophomore class to commit themselves to serving our less fortunate brothers and sisters.

-The retreat dates are assigned by homeroom.
-For the 2012-2013 school year, they are:
+The retreat dates for the 2016-2017 school year are:

 WHAT ARE STUDENTS SAYING ABOUT THE RETREAT?

 "I really enjoyed, not just serving homeless people, but interacting with them.
 It was a great experience that changed the way I looked at my own life." - Brandon M, Class of 2019